Matt LaFleur

 For the second consecutive season in 2020, LaFleur led Green Bay to a 13-3 record and an NFC North title while also earning the No. 1 seed in the NFC for the first time since 2011.
 According to Elias, he was the sixth head coach since 1970 to lead his team to the conference championship game in both of his first two seasons as a head coach, joining Jim Harbaugh (2011-12), Rex Ryan (2009-10), Barry Switzer (1994-95), Seifert (1989-90) and Don McCafferty (1970-71).
 Additionally, Green Bay's 13-win improvement over the previous two seasons (13 wins in 2017-18) marked the biggest two-season victory improvement by a head coach in franchise history from the two seasons prior to him taking over, eclipsing the previous mark held by Vince Lombardi (15 victories in 1959-60 after the Packers won four games in 1957-58).

-In their second season in LaFleur's offense in 2020, Rodgers and Adams turned in outstanding individual performances.
-Rodgers was named the NFL's Most Valuable Player by AP and by the PFWA after leading the NFL with a 121.5 passer rating, the second-highest single-season mark by a quarterback in NFL history behind only his 122.5 rating in 2011.
-In addition to leading the NFL in passer rating, Rodgers also led the league in passing TDs (team-record 48), completion percentage (team-record 70.7) and interception percentage (0.95), the first QB to lead the NFL in all four categories since Young in 1992.
-Adams set the franchise record to that point for receptions in a season with 115 and tied WR Sterling Sharpe (1994) for the most receiving TDs in a season with 18 (tied for No. 3 in NFL history).
-Adams became the first player in NFL history to have 18-plus TD receptions and 100-plus catches in a season.
-Additionally, he led the NFL in receiving TDs, receiving yards per game and receptions per game in 2020, the first NFL player to lead the league in all three categories since Sharpe in 1992.
+Rodgers was named the NFL's Most Valuable Player by AP and by the PFWA after leading the NFL with a 121.5 passer rating in 2020, the second-highest single-season mark by a quarterback in NFL history behind only his 122.5 rating in 2011.
+In addition to leading the NFL in passer rating, Rodgers also led the league in passing TDs (team-record 48), completion percentage (team-record 70.7) and INT percentage (0.95), the first QB to lead the NFL in all four categories since Steve Young in 1992.
+Adams set the franchise record to that point for receptions in a season with 115 and tied the team mark (Sterling Sharpe, 1994) for the most receiving TDs in a season with 18, becoming the only player in NFL history to have 18-plus TD receptions and 100-plus catches in a season.
+Adams led the league in receiving TDs, receiving yards per game and receptions per game in 2020, the first NFL player to lead the league in all three categories since Sharpe in 1992.

 In LaFleur's first year leading the team in 2019, Green Bay finished the regular season with a 13-3 record on its way to an NFC North crown and the No. 2 seed in the NFC as he became just the fifth coach in league history to win 13-plus games in his first season as a head coach.
 He guided the Packers to their biggest one-year win improvement in club history (plus-seven wins) and became the first head coach to lead Green Bay to the playoffs in his first season.
-LaFleur joined Mike McCarthy as the only head coaches in club annals to lead the team to the NFC Championship Game in their first playoff appearance, and he became the first NFL coach to do so since Harbaugh led the 49ers to the NFC title game in 2011.
+LaFleur joined Mike McCarthy as the only head coaches in club annals to lead the team to the NFC title game in their first playoff appearance, and he became the first NFL coach to do so since Harbaugh in 2011.

 LaFleur guided the Packers to a 6-0 record in NFC North games in 2019, just the second time that Green Bay had gone undefeated in the division (2011) since the league went to a divisional format in 1967.
 He joined Jim Caldwell (2011) and Steve Mariucci (1997) as the only coaches in NFL history to post a perfect divisional record and 13-plus wins in the regular season in their first season as a head coach.

-Green Bay's defense also took a step forward with LaFleur at the helm in 2019 as it allowed 19.6 points per game (No. 9 in the NFL).
-It marked the first time Green Bay had finished in the top 10 in the league in the category since 2010, which was also the last time the Packers allowed fewer than 20 points per game.
-The average of 19.6 points per game allowed was a 5.4-point decrease from 2018 (25.0 ppg.), the biggest one-year improvement in scoring defense for the Packers since 1996.
+Green Bay's defense also took a step forward with LaFleur at the helm in 2019 as it ranked No. 9 in the NFL in points allowed (19.6 ppg), the first time Green Bay had finished in the top 10 in the category since 2010.
+The average was a 5.4-point decrease from 2018 (25.0 ppg.), the biggest one-year improvement in scoring defense for the Packers since 1996.

 LaFleur came to Green Bay after spending two seasons as an offensive coordinator, first with the Los Angeles Rams in 2017 and then with the Tennessee Titans in 2018.
 He also coached quarterbacks for two seasons with the Atlanta Falcons (2015-16) and four seasons with the Washington Redskins (2010-13).
 LaFleur got his start in the NFL coaching ranks with the Houston Texans as an offensive assistant in 2008-09.

-During his first 10 seasons in the league, LaFleur was a part of offensive staffs that helped their teams rank in the top 10 in the NFL in total yards seven times (2008-09, 2012-13, 2015-17).
+During his first 10 seasons in the league before coming to Green Bay, LaFleur was a part of offensive staffs that helped their teams rank in the top 10 in the NFL in total yards seven times (2008-09, 2012-13, 2015-17).
 In three of those seasons, LaFleur was on a staff that helped its offense finish in the top five in the league in scoring, highlighted by No. 1 rankings in 2016 with the Falcons and in 2017 with the Rams.

 In his lone season with the Titans, LaFleur guided the offense to a No. 7 league ranking in rushing (126.4 ypg) as Tennessee registered 11 games with 100-plus rushing yards, tied for No. 2 in the NFL in 2018.
-Tennessee's ground game was led by third-year RB Derrick Henry, who finished No. 7 in the NFL in rushing yards (1,059) and tied for No. 3 in rushing TDs (12), the most by a Titan since RB Chris Johnson's 14 rushing TDs in 2009.
+Tennessee's ground game was led by third-year RB Derrick Henry, who finished No. 7 in the NFL in rushing yards (1,059) and tied for No. 3 in rushing TDs (12), the most by a Titan since RB Chris Johnson (14 in 2009).
 RB Dion Lewis added 517 rushing yards as Tennessee was one of only three teams in the league (Denver and Seattle) to feature both a 1,000-yard back and a 500-yard back in 2018.

-Despite missing three full games and parts of others due to injuries, Titans QB Marcus Mariota set a single-season franchise record with a 68.9 completion percentage, good for No. 6 in the league in '18, and posted a career-high average of 7.64 yards per attempt, the top mark by a Titans QB (min.
+Despite missing three full games and parts of others due to injuries in 2018, Titans QB Marcus Mariota ranked No. 6 in the league with a single-season franchise-record 68.9 completion percentage and posted a career-high average of 7.64 yards per attempt, the top mark by a Titans QB (min.
 200 att.) since Steve McNair in 2003 (8.04).
 In Week 12 at Houston, Mariota completed 22 of 23 passes for 303 yards and two TDs with no INTs, a 95.7 completion percentage that was the second-best single-game mark in NFL history (min.
 20 att.) behind only Chargers QB Philip Rivers' 96.6 percentage recorded the previous day vs. Arizona.

-Under LaFleur's direction, Tennessee's offense had one of its finest seasons in team history when it came to taking care of the football, finishing tied for No. 7 in the league with 18 giveaways, tied for the fourth fewest in a season in franchise annals.
-The Titans set a single-season team record with only six fumbles lost on the season, which was tied for No. 4 in the NFL in 2018.
-The offense also contributed to the Titans being called for only 82 penalties on the season, the fewest in the league in 2018 and the fewest in franchise history in a 16-game season (since 1978).
+Under LaFleur's direction, Tennessee's offense had one of its finest seasons in team history when it came to taking care of the football, finishing tied for No. 7 in the NFL with 18 giveaways, tied for the fourth fewest in a season in franchise annals.
+The Titans set a single-season team mark with only six fumbles lost on the season, which was tied for No. 4 in the NFL in 2018.
+The offense also contributed to the Titans being called for the fewest penalties in the league (82), the fewest in franchise history in a 16-game season (since 1978).

 LaFleur joined the Rams after serving as the quarterbacks coach for the Atlanta Falcons in 2015-16.
-In 2016, he was a member of an offensive staff that helped the Falcons win the NFC title and set franchise records for total offense (415.8 ypg), points scored (540), passing offense (295.3 ypg) and yards per play (6.7).
-LaFleur tutored QB Matt Ryan as he set single-season franchise marks for passing yards (4,944), completion percentage (69.9) and TD passes (38) along with an average of 9.26 yards per attempt that ranked No. 1 in league history among QBs with 500-plus attempts.
-Ryan led the league with a 117.1 passer rating, the seventh highest in a season in NFL history, on his way to being named NFL Most Valuable Player and Offensive Player of the Year by AP.
+In 2016, he was part of an offensive staff that helped the Falcons win the NFC title and set franchise records for total offense (415.8 ypg), points scored (540), passing offense (295.3 ypg), giveaways (11) and yards per play (6.7).
+LaFleur tutored QB Matt Ryan as he set single-season franchise marks for passing yards (4,944), completion percentage (69.9) and TD passes (38) along with an average of 9.26 yards per attempt that ranks No. 1 in league history among QBs with 500-plus attempts.
+Ryan led the NFL with a 117.1 passer rating, the seventh highest in a season in league history, on his way to being named NFL Most Valuable Player and Offensive Player of the Year by AP.

 In 2011, veteran QB Rex Grossman started 13 games and posted career highs for completions (265) and passing yards per game (242.4) under LaFleur's direction.
 In his first season in Washington, LaFleur helped the team finish No. 8 in the league in passing offense (244.6 ypg), the team's best average since 1999 (245.4 ypg).
 Veteran QB Donovan McNabb started 13 contests in 2010 and ranked No. 8 in the league with an average of 259.8 passing yards per game.